 You may feel sad and terrible even thinking about this, but when their pain and suffering become unbearable and extreme.
 It is only better you talk to their vet for medical solutions.

-Make its departure easy and peaceful!
+Make their departure easy and peaceful!

 5 Tips to Comfort Yourself from The Loss of a Dying Pet: